A.J. Dillon Player Prop Bets for the NFL Playoffs | Green Bay vs. San Francisco 1/22/2022

 Season Stats

-- Dillon has churned out a team-high 803 rushing yards (47.2 per game) and scored five touchdowns.
+- Dillon has taken 187 carries for a team-leading 803 rushing yards (47.2 yards per game) while scoring five touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Dillon's matchup with the 49ers.